SoftwareBrothers/adminjs-hapijs/README.md

 This is an official [AdminBro](https://github.com/SoftwareBrothers/admin-bro) plugin which integrates it to [hapijs](https://hapijs.com/) framework.

+## Dependencies

+Plugin depends on following packages and they have to be installed:

+* boom
+* inert

+And, if you want to use build in auth:

+* hapi-auth-cookie

 ## Usage

 The plugin can be registered using standard `server.register` method.